What is the Perctaneous Cheek Lift?

 Q-Where is the percutaneous cheek lift performed?

-A-The percutaneous cheek lift is typically performed in the office setting.
+A-Is typically performed in the office setting.

 Q-What anesthesia is the percutaneous cheek lift performed with?

-A-The percutaneous cheek lift may be performed with minimal sedation.
+A-May be performed with minimal sedation.

 Q-How is the surgery for a percutaneous cheek lift performed?